mcaliman/mcaliman.github.io/_posts/en/miscellaneous/2025-05-09-software-architect.md

 # What does a Software Architect do?

 * System-level design:
-The Software Architect focuses on the high-level design of the system, including coding standards, development environments and automation mechanisms.
+The Software Architect focuses on the system's high-level design, including coding standards, development environments, and automation mechanisms.
 * Definition of technical specifications:
 Establishes the technical specifications, interfaces, communication between components and database management rules.
 * Ensuring quality and efficiency: